Outline

 - The protocol swaps ETH to USDC on Ethereum.

-- With Turbo Service, an LP instantly provides USDC on Arbitrum.
+- With Boost Mode, an LP instantly provides USDC on Arbitrum.

 - The USDC is immediately swapped to ARB on Arbitrum.